tobiasbriones/microprocessors---cp-unah-is911/modern-cpu-sockets/index.md

 microprocessors.
 Note that, for example, Socket sTRX4 is actually an LGA 4094 [10].

+### Pin Grid Array (PGA)

+Its functioning is as follows:

+> A pin grid array (PGA) is a type of integrated circuit packaging.
+In a PGA,
+> the package is square or rectangular, and the pins are arranged in a regular
+> array on the underside of the package.
+>
+> PGAs are often mounted on printed circuit boards using the through hole method
+> or inserted into a socket.
+>
+> Source: *Wikipedia* \| Pin grid array [8]

 ## References

 [1] Johnson, Q. (2020, June 22).
 Building Your Own PC: Part Picking – TechTalk.